Gordon Waverly Gilkey ( 1912-2000 )

-Gordon Gilkey was an artist and professor of art for more than 50 years.
-He was born in Scio, Oregon in 1912 and attended the University of Oregon.
-He was the first to earn a Fine Arts degree in printmaking from the University.
+Gordon Waverly Gilkey was an artist and professor of art for more than 50 years.
+He was born in Scio, Oregon in 1912 and attended the University of Oregon, where he was the first student to earn a Fine Arts degree in printmaking.

 Gilkey also organized the collection, created indexes and files, preserved and restored paintings needing immediate attention, and packed them for shipment.
-He organized an exhibit of 103 war pictures at Frankfurt’s Staedel Museum from December 6, 1946 – Dec 15, 1946.
-1500 Allied servicemen and members of the press viewed the exhibit.
-Ultimately 8722 objects were shipped to the United States (Army Headquarters at Pentagon) on March 20, 1947.
+In December 1946 he organized an exhibit of 103 war pictures at Frankfurt’s Staedel Museum, which was viewed by 1500 Allied servicemen and members of the press.
+Ultimately, 8,722 objects were shipped to the United States (Army Headquarters at Pentagon) on March 20, 1947.
 For his work, Gilkey was knighted by France and received honors from Italy, Germany and Sweden.

 Following his return to the United States, Gilkey became a professor and later dean of the College of Liberal Arts at Oregon State University.
 Upon his retirement in 1977, he donated his expansive collection of prints and drawings to the Portland Museum of Art.
 He became the museum’s curator of Prints and Drawings and Printmaker in Residence at Pacific Northwest College of Art, Portland.
 In 1993, he and his wife founded the Vivian and Gordon Gilkey Center for the Graphic Arts at the Portland Museum of Art.

 Gordon Gilkey died in 2000, but remains well-remembered by his former colleagues and students.